Medical Device · Glaucoma

 Investors

 We are advancing QMAX through Bridge financing toward Series A and US clinical milestones.
-If preventing blindness from glaucoma is your thesis, we want to talk.
+If preventing blindness from glaucoma fits your thesis, we want to talk.

 Open an investor conversation